Minter Army Airfield auxiliary fields: Poso Auxiliary Field

 Poso Auxiliary Field or Poso Field Aux No. 6 was a satellite training airfield of Minter Field, just south-east of the town of Poso, California, renamed Famoso, California at at an elevation of 635 feet.
-Poso Auxiliary Field is west of Wasco, California.
+Poso Auxiliary Field is east of Wasco, California.
 Minter Field was 7 miles to the southwest of Poso Auxiliary Field.
 Poso Auxiliary Field covered 400 acres.
 A 3,000 by 3,000 landing mat was built in 1942.
-Poso Auxiliary Field was closed on October 8, 1946.
+Poso Auxiliary Field was closed on 8 October 1946.
 In 1950 the west of runway became the Famoso Raceway, a Dragstrip.
 The east side became Poso Airport, also called the Poso-Kern County Airport.